Rob Roy Way: Everything You Need to Know!

 Descent: 270 m

-Today the path begins again in the forest and leads you eastwards to the Mentheit Hills.
-The path begins to climb until you have spectacular views of the peaks of Stuc Odhar and Ben Lei.
-You will also have a wonderful view of Loch Venachar.
-From here you descend to the banks of Loch Venachar and through the woods of Coihallan Woods, you reach Callander.
+Today, the trail starts in the forest again and leads you eastwards to the Mentheit Hills.
+Here you start climbing until you have spectacular views of the peaks of Stuc Odhar and Ben Lei.
+You'll also have great views over Loch Venachar lake.
+From here you descend to the shores of Loch Venachar and through the forests of Coihallan Woods you reach Callander.

 The Waverley Hotel (Callander)